kiml42/SpaceCombatSimulation/README.md

 TODO:
-Make adding engines to ships work.
+Make adding engines to ships work. improve muzzle flashes.
-Add torquers as separate to engines - make a torquer module that has spawn points improve muzzle flashes.
 Make mini type 2 actually manage to hit torpedoes.
 Make explosions do damage.